microprofile/wpsite/README.md

 If/When unsure, ask diretcly via the MP Marketing google forum: https://groups.google.com/g/microprofile-marketing

-The use of Eclipse Foundation trademarks outside of the immediate scope of the open source project (e.g. the use of the MicroProfile name or logo in a book or publication) is subject to the terms of the Guidelines for Eclipse Logos & Trademarks.
-Please note proper notice and attribution via https://www.eclipse.org/legal/logo_guidelines.php
+The use of Eclipse Foundation trademarks outside of the immediate scope of the open source project (e.g. the use of the MicroProfile name or logo in a book or publication) is subject to the terms of the Guidelines for Eclipse FOundation Logos & Trademarks. https://www.eclipse.org/legal/logo_guidelines.php

 ## About Contributor's blog & video posts

 https://github.com/eclipse/microprofile-marketing/issues/new?assignees=&labels=Blog&template=Contributing+Blog+Content.md&title=%5BBlog+Contribution%5D+Name+of+blog

-Everyone in the community is encouraged to submit blogs and videos to MicroProfile.io.
+Everyone in the community is encouraged to submit blogs, webinars, conference sessions and videos to MicroProfile.io.
 Two process are described below.

 _NOTE for the new Contributor:_ If this is the first time submitting content, please write a git issue:

-_NOTE for the WordPress sessoned Editors:_ If choosing to help on any content submission git, please follow up directly on the respective issue.
+_NOTE for the WordPress sessoned Editors:_ If choosing to help on any content submission git, please use the git issue.

-## About MicroProfile reviews
+## About MicroProfile Content Reviews

-MicroProfile, when asked do provide copy/edit and techical reviews for blogs, e-books and white papers.

-### If you need Tehcnical/Copy/Edit review
+### If you need/want help with Tehcnical/Grammar/Copy/Edit Review

-Contributors are welcomed to make the best usage of drafting content directly in the MP Content folder:  https://drive.google.com/drive/folders/1yonVuzmgpH_Mr3WgoqQEYywoJJjOmKBD
+Contributors are welcomed to make the best usage of drafting content directly in the MP Content folder:  [blog folder](https://drive.google.com/drive/folders/1yonVuzmgpH_Mr3WgoqQEYywoJJjOmKBD)

-Doing so will ensure that copy/edit review is possible & happens in a 360 form directly via "Sugestive Mode" showing improvements Contributors approve before she/he imports content to WordPress.
+Doing so will ensure that copy/edit review is possible via "Sugestive Mode".

-[Open a git issue](https://github.com/eclipse/microprofile-marketing/issues/new) requesting the new post review.
+[Open a git issue](https://github.com/eclipse/microprofile-marketing/issues/new) and request the new post review.

 ## Case 1: You plan to write and host your post on the MicroProfile.io site, i.e. blog post is NOT a redirect to another existing blog URL